VanderpoelLiam/liamvanderpoel.com/content/archive/dsa.md

 ## Algorithms

+### Dynamic Programming

+TODO: How to space optimize a DP?

 ### Sliding Window

 The general idea is that we are given an array or a string and we want to find some sub-range that meets some criteria e.g. max sum, longest substring with specific chars, number of distinct elements, etc...